LauraVEkris/openrowingmonitor/docs/rower_settings.md

   ```

 Please note that the process identification numbers will differ.

+## Setting up a more detailed logging for a better insight into OpenRowingMonitor

+@@ Write some good text here

 ## Making sure the hardware is connected correctly and works as intended